SpEd Spot Snippets Header Sign Up

 Place Value

 The place value portion required the most prep and components.
 I used rings of cards to display the number of the day and to create a number sentence for adding together the hundreds, tens, and ones.
-Additionally, we used place value manipulatives to model the number of the day.
+Additionally, we used place value manipulatives from Learning Resources to model the number of the day.
 Again, to save time we would add to the ones each day and exchange as needed but you could reset this portion daily if desired.
+(Tip: using the small 3M hooks really limited the visual distraction)

 Place Value Cards and Manipulatives- Math Corner